euctrl-pru/aviation-network-structure-model/README.md

 submitted to the *2023 Integrated Communication, Navigation and Surveillance Conference (ICNS)*.

-Our work uses GraphWave (Donnat et al. 2018) to analyse the European Aviation network and to highlight the structural impacts on it by the COVID-19 pandemic.
+Our work uses GraphWave (Donnat et al. 2018) to analyse and highlight the structural impacts the impact of the COVID-19 pandemic on the European Aviation network.

-You can find here
+In this repository you can find:

-- a subset of the data, six weeks of flight list data in 2019, 2020, 2021, and 2022
+- a subset of the data: six weeks of flight list data for 2019, 2020, 2021, and 2022
-- the code to reproduce the model for the paper (and the provided data subset)
+- the code to reproduce the model of the paper using the sample dataset above
 - the validation paper of the used model

 ## Setup